jbat100/sonosthesia-unity-audio-pipeline/README.md

 ## Demo scenes

-A number of demo scenes are provided showing various ways of routing analysis signals
+A number of demo scenes are provided showing various ways of routing analysis signals.
+You can alter the timeline to use any audio file and associated `.xaa` files.

 ### SignalHost